zimolzak/instruct-project-etrigger-sql/advanced/discovery.md

-This manual outlines procedures for implementing e-triggers that identify missed opportunities in follow-up of 'red flag' findings suspicious for several cancers, including colorectal (FOBT and IDA) and lung.
-In general, each SQL file proceeds by--
+This manual outlines procedures for implementing e-triggers that identify missed opportunities in follow-up of 'red flag' findings suspicious for colorectal or lung cancer.
+In general, each SQL file proceeds by:

 1. defining the red flags that warrant additional evaluation for cancer (often labs or imaging),